On the Unbiased Asymptotic Normality of Quantile Regression with Fixed Effects: Monte Carlo simulations

 \subsection{Results}

-As discussed in Remark~\ref{rem:proofideas} in Section \ref{sec:indep}, the bias of the MD-QR estimator should depend only on the time series dimension $T$.
-The same Remark also provides an upper bound on the bias which is of the form $(\log T)/T$, indicating that $T\times bias$ should be at most constant or increase very slowly.
+Before discussing the Monte Carlo results, it is worthwhile to review the theoretical predictions for the estimators.
+Remarks~\ref{rem:proofideas} and~\ref{rem:proofideasFE} in Section \ref{sec:indep} above discussed properties of the MD-QR and FE-QR estimator.
+The results there provide an upper bound for the order of bias of both estimators which are of the form $(\log T)/T$ and thus depend only on the time series dimension $T$.
+This indicates that $T\times bias$ should be at most constant or increase very slowly.
 In addition, the standard error should be proportional to $\sqrt{nT}$.